lag47/plclub-web/posts/coq_rewriting.markdown

 `ret` captures the notion of a pure computation returning `a`, and therefore leaves its input state alone.

 `bind` captures the notion of concatenating two stateful computations by running the first one and threading the output state as input to the next one.
 It actually generalizes that notion a bit, taking as its argument a function `f : A -> State B`, which can be views as a family of stateful computations indexed over `A`.
-As is custumary, we denote `bind` with the infix operator `>>=`
+As is customary, we denote `bind` with the infix operator `>>=`

 We can create a notion of stateful computation equivalence with the following function.